deggertsen/bg3-class-surgebinder/README.md

 Gravitational Imprisonment (like hold person except you have to be melee range and consumes storm light to bind them) DONE

 #### lvl 4
-Deny Gravity - You gain a bonus to movement speed, jump distance and immunity to falling damage
+Deny Gravity - You gain a bonus to movement speed, jump distance and immunity to falling damage DONE

 #### lvl 5
-Ride the Winds NEEDS TESTING
+Ride the Winds DONE
-Gust of wind?
+Gust of wind DONE

 #### lvl 6
 Wind Walk